dev4py/pymsdl_template/README.md

 ### Run module

-RCPY boilerplate allow you to run a python module (even in the **Maven Standard Directory Layout**) without having to configure your **[PYTHONPATH](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH)**
+RCPY template allow you to run a python module (even in the **Maven Standard Directory Layout**) without having to configure your **[PYTHONPATH](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH)**

 > ```sh